apache/hudi/rfc/rfc-51/rfc-51.md

 ## <a id='implementation'>Implementation</a>

 ### <a id='impl-sql-layer'>SQL Layer</a>

-[qianzhen: 这里主要指 Spark SQL? 其他引擎 SQL layer 应该需要他们自己适配? 对 optimizer layer 应该也同理？]

-Parsing all kinds of index related SQL, including create/drop/alter index, optimize table xxx, etc.
+Parsing all kinds of index related SQL(Spark/Flink, etc.), including create/drop/alter index, optimize table, etc.

 ### <a id='impl-optimizer-layer'>Optimizer Layer</a>
 For the convenience of implementation, we can implement the first phase based on RBO(rule-based optimizer),
 and then gradually expand and improve CBO and HBO based on the collected statistical information.

-[qianzhen: 为啥 predicate 太多不下推？predicate 多，一般情况下 Hit row set 感觉会越少？]

 We can define RBO in several ways, for example, SQL with more than 10 predicates does not push down to use secondary index, but uses the existing scanning logic.
+It may be a cost way to use too many predicates indexes to get row id set.

 ### <a id='impl-api-layer'>Standard API Layer</a>
 The standard APIs are as follows, and subsequent index types(e.g., Hbase/Lucene/B+ tree ...) need to implement these APIs.